andyrost/solarsnowclearing/README.md

-# Solar Snow Clearing Web Applications
+# Solar Snow Clearing Web Application

 ## How to run locally